deniseyu/deniseyu.github.io/_posts/2018-09-24-writing-tech-talks.md

 the anatomy of a great CFP: [What Your Conference Proposal is Missing](http://www.sarahmei.com/blog/2014/04/07/what-your-conference-proposal-is-missing/)

-Fundamentally, when I try to write proposals, I try to answer the question: "What will I get out of going to this talk?"
+Fundamentally, when I try to write proposals, I try to answer the question: "What would I as an attendee get out of going to this talk?"
 As an audience member, I don't expect some groundbreaking new worldview, but I do expect two or three "nuggets of knowledge" that I can go and research in more depth after the talk.
 Be upfront about what your "nuggets" will be!